Principal Financial Group Inc. Sells 26,577 Shares of Light & Wonder, Inc. (NASDAQ:LNW)

-Principal Financial Group Inc. lowered its position in shares of Light & Wonder, Inc. (NASDAQ:LNW – Free Report) by 7.1% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 345,569 shares of the company’s stock after selling 26,577 shares during the period.
-Principal Financial Group Inc. owned about 0.38% of Light & Wonder worth $23,761,000 at the end of the most recent reporting period.
+Principal Financial Group Inc. reduced its stake in Light & Wonder, Inc. (NASDAQ:LNW – Free Report) by 7.1% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 345,569 shares of the company’s stock after selling 26,577 shares during the period.
+Principal Financial Group Inc. owned approximately 0.38% of Light & Wonder worth $23,761,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently added to or reduced their stakes in the company.
-US Bancorp DE increased its holdings in shares of Light & Wonder by 28.3% in the first quarter.
-US Bancorp DE now owns 1,001 shares of the company’s stock worth $60,000 after buying an additional 221 shares during the period.
-Macquarie Group Ltd. purchased a new position in shares of Light & Wonder in the third quarter worth about $124,000.
-Amundi purchased a new position in shares of Light & Wonder in the fourth quarter worth about $157,000.
-Meeder Asset Management Inc. purchased a new position in shares of Light & Wonder in the first quarter worth about $161,000.
-Finally, Public Employees Retirement System of Ohio purchased a new position in shares of Light & Wonder in the third quarter worth about $174,000.
+Other large investors also recently added to or reduced their stakes in the company.
+Barclays PLC boosted its stake in Light & Wonder by 2.6% during the first quarter.
+Barclays PLC now owns 68,752 shares of the company’s stock valued at $4,130,000 after buying an additional 1,744 shares during the period.
+Bessemer Group Inc. lifted its stake in Light & Wonder by 18.0% during the first quarter.
+Bessemer Group Inc. now owns 223,973 shares of the company’s stock worth $13,449,000 after purchasing an additional 34,224 shares during the last quarter.
+Vanguard Personalized Indexing Management LLC lifted its stake in Light & Wonder by 9.8% during the first quarter.
+Vanguard Personalized Indexing Management LLC now owns 14,832 shares of the company’s stock worth $891,000 after purchasing an additional 1,329 shares during the last quarter.
+Mackenzie Financial Corp lifted its stake in Light & Wonder by 29.9% during the first quarter.
+Mackenzie Financial Corp now owns 6,132 shares of the company’s stock worth $368,000 after purchasing an additional 1,410 shares during the last quarter.
+Finally, ING Groep NV lifted its stake in Light & Wonder by 0.9% during the first quarter.
+ING Groep NV now owns 1,884,268 shares of the company’s stock worth $113,150,000 after purchasing an additional 17,268 shares during the last quarter.
 Institutional investors own 85.98% of the company’s stock.

 Light & Wonder Stock Down 0.4 %